Contact Identity, Contact Data, Attributes & Aggregates, and Contact Segment Datasets

 Contact Identity Datasets

 Contact Identity datasets can't bring in fields beyond identifiers.

-If your organization is on the Next-Gen Identity Beta, an Identity-Providing Dataset is required to bring identifiers into Simon.
+If your organization is on Next-Gen Identity, an Identity-Providing Dataset is required to bring identifiers into Simon.
 These datasets can be used in a couple of ways, depending on how many identifiers you want to bring in and how many data sources from which the identifiers are coming.